The subconscious part of your brain wants you to do what feels good. That’s why exercise stinks.

-Things get pretty exciting in the mornings around my house for 4 to 5 weeks out of the year.
-My daughter’s elementary school thinks it’s really fun to have theme weeks where kids dress up every day in special outfits.
+My daughter’s elementary school has theme weeks where kids dress up every day in special outfits.

 Sometimes the kids are supposed to dress up by color— today is blue day, tomorrow is green day, Wednesday is camo day, and so on.
 Yes, in Alabama camo is a color.

-Another regular on the dress up day/ drive Mom crazy rotation is Opposite Day.
-This is where the kids have to be uncomfortable all day long and wear their clothes backwards.
-Clothes are not made to be worn backwards.
-Usually my kids go to the bathroom in the middle of the day and just switch them around.
+Another regular on the dress up day rotation is Opposite Day.
+This is where the kids have to wear their clothes backwards.

-Instead of the discomfort that comes with making yourself do hard things, we could harness the power of enjoying ourselves and having fun to make changes that just flow.
+Instead of using willpower to make yourself do hard things, you could use the power of enjoying yourself and having fun to make changes that just flow.

 Move Towards the Positive